John Taylor (relay runner): 1908 Olympics

 Taylor was a member of the gold medal-winning men's medley relay team at the 1908 Summer Olympics in London.
 He ran the third leg, performing the 400 meters.
 He followed William Hamilton and Nate Cartmell (fellow athletes from the University of Pennsylvania) and was followed by Mel Sheppard (a fellow athlete from Brown Preparatory School).
 In both the first round and the final, Taylor received a lead from Cartmell and passed one on to Sheppard.
 The team won both races, with times of 3:27.2 and 3:29.4.
 Taylor was the first African American to win an Olympic gold medal.
 His split for the final was 49.8 seconds.

 He advanced to the finals in the men's 400 metres race at the 1908 Summer Olympics, winning his preliminary heat with a time of 50.8 seconds and his semifinal with 49.8 seconds.
 In the first running of the race, Taylor came in last place out of the four runners.
 However, teammate John Carpenter was disqualified after being accused of obstructing British runner Wyndham Halswelle and the race was ordered to be repeated without Carpenter.
 In protest at Carpenter's disqualification, Taylor and fellow American William Robbins refused to compete in the second final.
 Wyndham Halswelle ran the second final alone, with a time of 50 seconds, and was awarded the gold medal in the only walkover in Olympic history.

 Less than five months after returning from the Olympic Games in London, Taylor died of typhoid fever on 2 December 1908 at the age of 26.
 He is interred at Eden Cemetery in Collingdale, Pennsylvania.

-In his obituary, The New York Times called him "the world's greatest negro runner."
+In his obituary, The New York Times called him "among the best quarter-milers in the world."
 In a letter to Taylor's parents, Harry Porter, fellow Irish American Athletic Club member and acting President of the 1908 U.S. Olympic Team wrote: It is far more as the man (than the athlete) that John Taylor made his mark.
 Quite unostentatious, genial, (and) kindly, the fleet-footed, far-famed athlete was beloved wherever known...As a beacon of his race, his example of achievement in athletics, scholarship and manhood will never wane, if indeed it is not destined to form with that of Booker T. Washington.

 1907 University of Pennsylvania track team, with their ICAAAA trophy.